Group4-FET/Database_Smart_Traffic_system_GROUP4/Readme.md

 License
 This project is licensed under the MIT License.
 Contact
-For issues or questions, contact the project maintainer at [your_email@example.com].
+For issues or questions, contact the project maintainer at [tiddingramsey@gmail].
+#GROUP4 Database Project